cougargrades/blog/_posts/2020-04-06-in-the-works.md

 ## What's next?

 The next planned features for CougarGrades include the "Groups" page (temporary name).
 This page has been greyed out and marked with a "🔒" in the navigation bar since launch.
-The intended use of this feature is compare courses in a specific category or "Group".
+The intended use of this feature is to compare courses in a specific category or "Group".
 Specifically, I'm referring to the [UH Core Curriculum by Component Area](https://uh.edu/undergraduate-committee/documents-internal/uhcoreresources/).
 These _Component Areas_ are what most UH students are probably familiar with, such as: <span class="ca">Life & Physical Sciences</span>, <span class="ca">Language, Philosophy, & Culture</span>, <span class="ca">Writing in the Disciplines</span>, and many others.

 ## Road Map